-Kill the weeds
+Spray the weeds

 This is done by following the instructions exactly.
 Directions should be followed for both how much product needs to be applied as well as when to use it.
 You should double-check the bag for the instructions before you complete this step.
 It is better to be safe than sorry.

-Make sure you establish and keep up with an effective lawn maintenance plan
+Establish an effective lawn maintenance plan

 This will help in keeping your grass weed-free.
 A plan you can implement is as follows: